Fossil Pokémon

 Tyrunt

-Subsequent to advancing it can adapt many new assaults with Strong Jaw, Head Smash, and Dragon Dance, making it difficult to oust in fight.
+After it levels up, it can learn new attacks like Strong Jaw, Head Smash, and Dragon Dance, making it hard to get rid of in battle.

-Tyrantrum is “to some degree vain” and it shows in its appearance.
-On its head is a crown-formed peak and that poofy white development at its neck is outrageously like the swaggy hide lining on a ruler’s imperial mantle.
+Tyrantrum is “a little bit vain,” and it shows in the way it looks.
+It has a crown-shaped peak on top of its head, and the fluffy white growth at the back of its neck looks just like the swaggy hide lining on a ruler’s imperial mantle.

 1. Aerodactyl